fliphess/miicam/README.md

 If you think it's an actual bug and I was to quick with closing your issue, please don't be offended but create a new bugreport with more details on why you think it's a bug or send me a message on discord.

 Keep in mind that the issue tracker is not a helpdesk or community forum, but a bug tracker for an open source project.

-## Need help?
-Want to help?
-Ideas? suggestions?

-I've spend many hours documenting anything I ran into.
-Please read the [troubleshooting guide](https://miicam.github.io/Troubleshooting) for solving the most common issues.
-If something is not documented, [please let me know](https://github.com/miicam/MiiCam/issues) so I can extend the documentation.

-Feel welcome to bring pull requests and feature requests on the table.

-If you're good at making a nice web interface, let me know!
-I'm quite tasteless when it comes to the web and layout, so I could use some help :)